 I then focused on specific precursors to support neurotransmitters, as well as each neuron.

 I added the amino acids key to nerve conduction and that support antioxidant activity, as well as the molecules that support brain health (specifically in our Restore Dayli formula).

 Because I wanted to create my formula using bioactive ingredients, I wondered what kind of botanicals I could use.
 I asked myself:

 "What ingredients have other cultures been using to help with cognition?"

 I looked to Korean Ginseng, with its long history of supporting mentation and well-being, and Indian Ginseng, which has been used within the culture to support memory.
 I saw the benefits of valerian root, as well as chamomile and lemon extract, and added those to the Sleep Peacefulli formula.
 Cayenne supports mentation, so I added it to Focus Clearli.
 Green tea extract was also essential to the Focus Clearli formula, with its caffeine supporting energy, ambition, drive, reward, and positive habit formation.
 For the Restore Dayli formula, I found grape seed supports memory, and turmeric supports neurotransmitter health.

 Ultimately, my synthesis of the best possible ingredients — vitamins, minerals, botanicals — is what excites me about the opportunity to embark on this journey with you.

-From my own personal history of building from the ground up to get my brain back to peak performance after a traumatic injury, I know firsthand the critical importance of wellness in all facets.
 Focus Clearli will give you the chance to achieve optimum performance today, Sleep Peacefulli will aid in optimum support tonight, and Restore Dayli ensures optimum support tomorrow.
 Now, with the Liveli family of products, we have everything we need to supercharge our lives.

 — Dr. James Lee